syntevo/syntevo.github.io/SmartSVN/HowTos/SASL-Configuring-a-simple-repository-Windows-.md

 # Test SASL

-Steps in these section are performed on computer `CLIENT.`
+Steps in these section are performed on computer `CLIENT`.

 1. Start SmartSVN if you don't have it running.
 2. Press 'Update' on SmartSVN's toolbar.